|Country Number (16?)||1966||FIRST WAVE|

 |E||The Keys of Marinus||6|

-The programme was supplied as 16mm black and white film prints.
+The programme was supplied as 16mm black and white film prints with English soundtracks.

 Origin of the Prints?

-- Nigeria, where the same five serials had aired between August 1965 and January 1966.
+An alternative is that the films came from Nigeria, where the same five serials had aired (as part of a longer run of serials) between August 1965 and January 1966.

-None of the available 1965 and 1966 editions of the Ghana Radio & Television Times have listings for the series, so clearly it cannot have debuted until after April 1966.
+None of the editions of the Ghana Radio & Television Times available from mid-1965 to the end of March 1966 have listings for the series, so clearly it cannot have debuted any earlier than April 1966.

 Of particular note, the 23 April 1966 issue of the UK paper the Daily Mirror carries an interview with William Hartnell ("Oh, the Agony of being Dr Who"), in which it says "Canadians, Maltese and Ghanaians all send him fan-mail..."
 (See Peter Haining's Doctor Who – The Key to Time for the text from the Daily Mirror article; another version of the same article can be found on our profile page for Zambia.)